Featured Partner Scholarships: March 2023

 CDM Smith Scholarship

-CDM Smith is celebrating a significant company and industry milestone in 2022—their 75th anniversary.
-Started as a partnership of three consultants in Cambridge, Massachusetts, in 1947, the company has grown to become a global team of over 5,000 professionals, driving an impactful $1.4 billion independent engineering and construction firm with a mission to make the world a more resilient place.
+Started as a partnership of three consultants in Cambridge, Massachusetts, in 1947, CDM Smith has grown to become a global team of over 5,000 professionals, driving an impactful $1.4 billion independent engineering and construction firm with a mission to make the world a more resilient place.

 To support their ongoing purpose to make life better, the company has established the CDM Smith Scholarship Program.
-As part of the company’s 75th anniversary celebration, this new program is awarding $7,500 scholarships to engineering undergraduates who strive to be the best, brightest and boldest they can be.
+Open now, the program is providing eight $5,000 scholarships to engineering undergraduate and graduate students who strive to be the best, brightest and boldest they can be.

-To apply, you must be a high school graduate or current college undergrad, planning to enroll full-time in an eligible undergraduate program focusing on engineering at an accredited four-year college, university for the entire 2022-2023 academic year.
+If you’re thinking about applying, you must be a high school graduate, current college undergraduate or graduate student, planning to enroll full-time in an eligible program focusing on engineering at an accredited four-year college, university for the entire 2023-2024 academic year.
 You must also have a minimum grade point average of 3.0 on a 4.0 scale (or its equivalent).

 Applicants will be asked to explain how your current studies and future goals align with CDM Smith’s vision to “be the best, brightest, and boldest in our industry: client focused, employee centered, technically superior, independent, and strong.”
 In addition to the scholarship, recipients may be offered an internship opportunity with CDM Smith.

-The CDM Smith Scholarship is open through April 18.
-Apply Now
+Applications are open through April 18.
+Apply Now >

 Inspire Our Future Supply Chain Scholarship